MicrosoftDocs/office-developer-client-docs/docs/access/access-desktop-database-reference/the-fields-collection.md

 **Applies to**: Access 2013 | Office 2013

-**In this article**
-Examining the Fields Collection
-Counting Columns
-Getting to the Field
-Using the Refresh Method
-Adding Fields to a Recordset

 The **Fields** collection is one of ADO's intrinsic collections.
 A collection is an ordered set of items that can be referred to as a unit.

 The **Fields** collection contains a **Field** object for every field (column) in the **Recordset**.
 Like all ADO collections, it has **Count** and **Item** properties, as well as **Append** and **Refresh** methods.
 It also has **CancelUpdate**, **Delete**, **Resync**, and **Update** methods, which are not available to other ADO collections.